saeed-vayghan/Learning-Erlang/06-OTP/README.md

 * `rest_for_onewill` be used to represent processes that depend on each other in a linear manner.

 * `one_for_allis` used for processes that entirely depend on each other.

+### Tips:

+* One very important part of Erlang supervisors and their supervision trees is that their `start` phases are `synchronous`.

+* Each `OTP process` has the potential to prevent its siblings and cousins from booting.
+If the process dies, it’s retried again, and again, until it works,or fails too often.

+* Restarting a process is about bringing it back to a `stable, known state`.
+From there, things can be retried.

+* An initialized process should be stable no matter what happens.
+That way, when its siblings and cousins get started later on, they can be booted fully knowing that the rest of the system that came up before them is healthy.